Real Estate Agent Jobs

-If you’re thinking of becoming a real estate agent, it’s definitely worth it to look into every aspect of the different real estate jobs before you make a decision:
+If you’re thinking of becoming a real estate agent, it’s definitely worth it to see what CRUM real estate agents jobs earn in commissions, training, and cutting edge technology before you make a decision:

-Some of the pros include the freedom to not work 9 to 5, and of course, unlimited earning potential.
+Some of the pros include the freedom not having to work full-time, and of course, unlimited earning potential.
 To succeed as a real estate agent, you have to have a huge market knowledge base and be extremely dedicated.
-The best real estate agents work crazy long days and are constantly on their feet or on the phone, looking for new business or following up with clients.
+The most successful real estate agents have a blueprint that includes: marketing, scripts, coaching and access to systems that will help help you to go from 10k to 20k to 30k per month.

 1) Make sure you’re 18 years old.

-2) Find a class (I recommend REEDC Real Estate School) where you’ll have to take 75 hours of class time.
-These classes usually cost around $300.
+2) Find a class (I recommend Ivy Real Estate School) where you’ll have to take 75 hours of class time.
+These classes usually cost around $199 (LIVE classes) or (via ZOOM).
 You’ll cover topics like License Law, Fair Housing, and Easements and liens.
 If you completed a course before July 1, 2008, you’ll only have to finish 30 hours.
 You’ll have to take an in-class school exam to pass this section of your hours.
 Please see NYS real estate requirements here.

 A Day in the Life of a Real Estate Agent